Search

 4. Once you reach a full stretch, bring yourself up without hinging at the hips

-Reverse Nordic curl queues and tips:
+Reverse Nordic curl cues and tips:

 • Keep your legs parallel and try not to internally or externally rotate